tytydraco/yessleep/out/There_is_a_body_in_my_closet.md

 I’m convinced now that that should’ve been my turning point, my breaking point, or whatever it’s called.

-I should’ve told somebody, done something, other than procrastinate for any longer.
+I should’ve told somebody, done something, other than procrastinate for even longer.

 But I once again decided that a lie would be preferable to the truth.

 But I was only coping, and I knew that I was only coping.

 Now, it’s only a matter of time until this gets out.
 Because this evening, as I returned home from work, I swear, looking from the outside, I could see a person’s shadow standing in front of my bedroom window.